wailsapp/wails/README.md

   * [Dustin Krysak](https://wiki.ubuntu.com/bashfulrobot) - His support and feedback has been immense.
 More patience than you can throw a stick at (Not long now Dustin!).
   * [Serge Zaitsev](https://github.com/zserge) - Creator of [Webview](https://github.com/zserge/webview) which Wails uses for the windowing.

 And without [these people](CONTRIBUTORS.md), it wouldn't be what it is today.
+A huge thank you to each and every one of you!

 Special Mentions: